Background

 Parting ways with an employee is never easy, but an employment contract lawyer can draft a thoughtful severance agreement to make it less risky.
 Severance agreements (sometimes called separation agreements) detail the terms and conditions surrounding the resignation or termination of an employee.

 Typically, these agreements will lay out any remaining compensation the employee is due and whether the termination is due to a resignation or an involuntary dismissal.
-A severance agreement may also discuss what, if anything, either party is allowed to say about the other party about the termination of employment.
+A severance agreement may also discuss what, if anything, either party is allowed to say to the other party about the termination of employment.

-Prompt attention to your case and resolution of your concerns
+Prompt attention to your case and resolution of your concerns.

-Ability to handle all details of your case online without having to set foot in our office
+Ability to handle all details of your case online without having to set foot in our office.

-Years of extensive experience drafting and editing employment contracts
+Years of extensive experience drafting and editing employment contracts.

 Your Partner for Strategic Employment Agreements!